 Conjunction between Venus and Saturn

-At the moment of closest approach, Venus will be at mag -4.4, and Saturn at mag 1.2, both in the constellation Ophiuchus.
+The pair will visible in the west in the early evening sky.
+At the moment of closest approach, Venus will be at mag -4.6, and Saturn at mag 1.1, both in the constellation Libra.

 The pair will be too widely separated to fit within the field of view of a telescope, but will be visible to the naked eye or through a pair of binoculars.